annyanich/mensa-tracker/INSTALL.md

 The addons don't require any further configuration, except for the scheduler, which we will get to shortly.

+If you are deploying the app for other people to use, I would recommend creating a staging app as well.
+Heroku makes this easy using the `heroku fork` command:
+`heroku fork --from my-mensa-tracker --to my-mensa-tracker-staging` This copies your config vars and addons.
+It will also make a copy of your database, assuming you use `heroku-postgresql`.

+ After you do that, you can create an App Pipeline to allow you to easily deploy code first to staging, and then to production after you verify that it works as expected in staging.
 ### Set up a Gmail account to send email alerts

 Create a new Gmail account and open